piertv21/ditto-wodt-integration/README.md

-# Eclipse Ditto Java Client examples
+# Eclipse Ditto WoDT Integration

 An integration for Eclipse Ditto that allows interaction with Ditto Thing as Digital Twins in the WoDT Platform.